MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/vector-search.md

 1. Navigate to your Azure Cosmos DB for NoSQL resource page.
 2. Select the "Features" pane under the "Settings" menu item.
-3. Select for “Vector Search in Azure Cosmos DB for NoSQL”.
+3. Select the “Vector Search in Azure Cosmos DB for NoSQL” feature
-4. Read the description of the feature to confirm you want to enable it.
+4. Read the description of the feature to confirm you want to enable it
 5. Select "Enable" to turn on the vector indexing and search capability

 > [!NOTE]